Percentage Calculator

 How to use

-- Results update as you type.
-No submit button required.
+- Results update as you type—no need to press a button for each change.

 Examples